Improving Zero-Shot Offline RL via Behavioral Task Sampling: Proof of Proposition

 For a uniform random vector on the unit hypersphere $\mathbb{S}^{d-1}$,

 Substituting yields

 The goal is to prove that this converges to 0 as the dimension d grows.

 The set of all possible behaviors (feature occupancies) is constrained by the environment's dynamics (e.g., gravity, collision limits, transition probabilities).
+We assume that the MDP $\mathcal{M}$ is fixed and independent of the representation dimension $d$: the complexity of the environment does not grow as $d$ increases.
 Consequently, the variance of the valid behaviors is concentrated in a limited number of effective dimensions.
 As we increase $d$, we add new dimensions that capture finer details of the behavioral space.
 However, because the total information content of the MDP is finite, the variance contributed by these additional dimensions must eventually vanish.

 Formally, this implies that the sequence of eigenvalues $\{\lambda_i\}_{i=1}^\infty$ satisfy:

 This condition allows the total variance to grow, provided the incremental variance added by each new dimension diminishes.
 Using \textbf{Cauchy's Limit Theorem}: